 - V2B (Vehicle-to-Building): you support a (company) building

 Some models from brands like Hyundai, Kia, Nissan, and MG already support this technology.
-And the number of suitable vehicles is growing rapidly.
+And the number of compatible vehicles is growing rapidly.

 Feed-in tariff in 2027: what will change?

-The government is abolishing the current netting scheme, which until now allowed you to feed in 1-on-1.
-Instead, you will receive a lower feed-in compensation from your energy supplier, often only a fraction of the kilowatt-hour price you pay when you consume.
+The government is abolishing the current net metering scheme, which until now allowed you to feed in your electricity directly.
+Instead, you'll receive a lower feed-in tariff from your energy supplier, often just a fraction of the kilowatt-hour price you pay when you consume it.

 What does this mean to you?